-- Seismic retrofit projects (unless combined with eligible capacity enhancements) - Enhanced landscaping and aesthetics (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).
+- Seismic retrofit projects (unless combined with eligible capacity enhancements) - Enhanced landscaping, aesthetics and gateway treatments (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).

 Specific selection criteria will be used to evaluate competitive program project applications.
 Emphasis is placed on existing usage, level of services benefits, local match funding and overall facility importance.
 Technical categories and point values are shown on Tables 7-5 and 7-6.
 Data sources and methodology are described below.